edjohn/unity-scripts/README.md

 # unity-scripts
-repository for games in coded in C# through unity
+repository for C# scripts for unity games